The 10 Most Beautiful Japanese Gardens

 The star attraction of Kanazawa, and one of the most famous Japanese gardens in the world, Kenroku-en has long been recognized as one of the Top Three Gardens of Japan.
 The name itself means “Garden of Six Sublimities,” and within the expansive grounds, a vast variety of classically Japanese views awaits visitors.
 Views ranging from majestic to serene, to evocative and nostalgic.

 With the garden roughly located at the heart of Kanazawa, a visit of Kenroku-en could also be easily combined with other city attractions, such as the reconstructed Kanazawa Castle and the 21st Century Museum of Contemporary Art.
 Of note, one of Kenroku-en’s most famous sights is that of towering pine trees sheathed by triangular winter snow protectors.
 The city is freezing cold in winter with heavy snowfall.
-However, this sight alone makes it worth visiting Kanazawa during winter months.
+However, this sight alone makes it worth visiting Kanazawa during chilly weather.

 2. Kōraku-en, Okayama City (後楽園)